xinwenfu/VChat_GMON_SEH/README.md

 	strcpy(Buffer2S, Input);
 }
 ```
-1) Declare an arry of size 2000
+1) Declare an array of size 2000
 2) Copy the contents of `Input` which is `RecvBuf` into the array `Buffer2S`
-	* The `Input` array can hold up to 4096 charicters, this is slightly over two times as much as what `Buffer2S` can hold.
+	* The `Input` array can hold up to 4096 characters, this is slightly over two times as much as what `Buffer2S` can hold.
 	* This is using `strcpy` which is bounded by the location of the null terminator `\0` in the source string.
 This means we are not bounded by the size of the destination string
-	* During this copy an exception occurs in the program when the source `Input` is of sufficent size, this prevents us from overwriting the `EIP` register directly.
+	* During this copy an exception occurs in the program when the source `Input` is of sufficient size, this prevents us from overwriting the `EIP` register directly.
 However as the SEH chain is stored on the stack, we are able to control the EIP through the SEH addresses.

 ## Test code
-1. [exploit0.py](./SourceCode/exploit0.py): Inital overflow to find
+1. [exploit0.py](./SourceCode/exploit0.py): Initial overflow to find
 2. [exploit1.py](./SourceCode/exploit1.py): Sending a cyclic pattern of chars to identify the offset that we need to inject to control EIP.
 3. [exploit2.py](./SourceCode/exploit2.py): Verify location of the SEH Handle
-4. [exploit3.py](./SourceCode/exploit3.py): Jumping to *POP EAX, POPEDX, RTEN*
+4. [exploit3.py](./SourceCode/exploit3.py): Jumping to *POP EAX, POP EDX, RETN*
 4. [exploit4.py](./SourceCode/exploit4.py): Adding *JMP SHORT*
 6. [exploit5.py](./SourceCode/exploit5.py): Adding a long *JMP* instruction for jumping to the start of the buffer.
 7. [exploit6.py](./SourceCode/exploit6.py): Adding reverse shell code.